nklerk/esp8266-wifi-Pronto-IR/README.md

 ## First run.
 - Connect your computer or your mobile phone to the wifi network named "Wifi-Ir".
 - The wifi connection wizard will automatically open.

+## 3D Printed case:
+- I've updated the project with a STL and a Fusion 360 model

 ## Usage.